goto-bus-stop/keyv-firestore/README.md

 ## Usage

-`keyv-firestore` uses a collection where the document IDs are keys, and the documents have a string field `value`.
+`keyv-firestore` uses nested collections for namespaces and keys.
+A root collection contains keys for each namespace, and each namespace key contains a single collection that holds key/value pairs.
+The path to a specific key is `root-collection/namespace/namespace/key`.

 ```js
 var Keyv = require('keyv')